 In the medieval banquet the discovery of the hot water crust pastry led to pies becoming the centre piece of the banquet.
 They were often made using elaborate figurative moulds, glazed and adorned, occasionally with a stuffed animal or bird to indicate its contents, swan pie being one of the most elaborate.

 To Eat ‘Umble’ Pie

 The Pilgrim Fathers took their apple pie recipe to the Americas.
 Apples were often called pippins at the time (Cox Pippin) and so apple pies were called pippin pies.
+In the 18th and 19th Centuries regional pies developed.
 Melton Mowbray Pork Pies developed from their association with hunting, Cornish Pasties from tin mining, the Stargazy pie in Mousehole from a famine in Cornwall where fish heads and tails were all that was to eat in some households.
-Rat Pie was also eaten in famine times!
+A better fare than Rat Pie that was also eaten in famine times!

 Below is some material that might be of interest to include in any article on pies.
 Don’t forget to mention in your article if you’re entering your pies in this year’s British Pie Awards and any past Awards or achievements.

 British Pie Awards – Celebrating the British Pie